pcafrica/advanced_programming_2023-2024/lectures/03/03-c++_classes.md

 ---

-# OOP in C++

-- C++ is not (only) a OOP language.
-- C++ is a multi-paradigm programming language that supports procedural, object-oriented, and generic programming.
-- C++ allows developers to combine these paradigms effectively for various programming tasks.

----

 # Creating objects (1/2)

 In C++, objects are instances of classes.
 Here's an example of creating and using a `Car` object: